LounesMD/MMStrokeNet/README.md

 The volumes are re-oriented to the **RAS** (Right-Anterior-Superior) coordinates to ensure consistent orientation across all images.
 This step is crucial for standardizing image orientation and preventing issues during further processing.

 #### 3. **Registration**
-If both **T1-weighted** (T1-w) and **FLAIR** images are available for a subject, the T1-w image is rigidly registered to the corresponding FLAIR image using a block matching registration method (**animaPyramidalBMRegistration**, **Anima** (https://anima.irisa.fr/)).
+If both **T1-w** and **FLAIR** images are available for a subject, the T1-w image is rigidly registered to the corresponding FLAIR image using a block matching registration method (**animaPyramidalBMRegistration**, **Anima** (https://anima.irisa.fr/)).
 If only the T1-w modality is available, this step is skipped.
 This ensures alignment between T1-w and FLAIR images when both are present, supporting multi-modality analysis.

 #### 4. **Bias Correction**
-The bias due to spatial inhomogeneity is estimated and removed from the data using the **N4ITK** bias field correction algorithm.
+The bias due to spatial inhomogeneity is estimated and removed from the data using the **N4ITK** bias field correction algorithm (**animaN4BiasCorrection**).
 This correction compensates for signal variations caused by magnetic field inhomogeneities during MRI acquisition, ensuring more uniform intensity across the image.

 #### 5. **Intensity Normalization**
 Image intensities are standardized by subtracting the mean voxel value and dividing by the standard deviation for each image.
 This normalization step ensures that all images have a consistent intensity distribution, making them comparable across subjects and modalities, which is crucial for downstream analyses and model training.

+#### Note on nnU-Net Framework

+It is important to note that in addition to the preprocessing steps outlined above, the **nnU-Net** framework (**https://github.com/MIC-DKFZ/nnUNet/tree/nnunetv1**) performs several additional operations by default to standardize the input data:

+- **Voxel Spacing Standardization**: The framework automatically calculates a uniform target spacing for each axis using the median values from the training dataset.
+This ensures that all images are resampled to have consistent voxel spacing across subjects and modalities.

+- **Resampling Strategy**: By default, **third-order spline interpolation** is used for resampling images.
+However, for anisotropic images (where the ratio of the maximum to minimum axis spacing exceeds 3), the framework adapts its resampling approach:
+  - **In-plane resampling** is done using third-order spline interpolation.
+  - **Out-of-plane resampling** uses **nearest neighbor interpolation** to reduce resampling artifacts and better preserve spatial information.

+- **Segmentation Maps**: The framework automatically converts segmentation maps into **one-hot encodings**.
+Each channel of the segmentation mask is then interpolated using **linear interpolation**, and the final segmentation mask is obtained by applying the **argmax** operation.
+For anisotropic data, **nearest neighbor interpolation** is applied to the low-resolution axis to minimize interpolation artifacts.

+This preprocessing ensures consistency across all images and improves the robustness of the model, especially when dealing with different image resolutions and anisotropic data.

 ## Installation and Requirements